Continue with Facebook

-To get the best results with prescription eczema creams, it’s important to talk to your doctor effectively.
-Clear communication with your doctor about your experiences, expectations, and needs can help you get better relief from eczema symptoms.
+It’s important to have effective conversations with your doctor or healthcare provider to get the best results with prescription eczema creams.
+Clearly communicating your experiences, expectations, and needs can help you get better relief from eczema symptoms.

-These drugs also target the immune system and block particular cells that cause eczema inflammation in the skin.
+These drugs also target the immune system and block specific cells that cause eczema inflammation in the skin.
 Tacrolimus ointment (Protopic) and pimecrolimus cream (Elidel) are topical calcineurin inhibitors that are available for both children and adults.

-Scientists are continually working on developing and testing new treatments for conditions including eczema.
-Many of the newer treatments are injected or taken orally (by mouth) and are proving very effective at controlling atopic dermatitis.
-Ask your doctor about new treatment options that may become available in the near future.
 Clinical trials — research studies performed on people to evaluate treatments, procedures, and interventions — can give you access to new topical treatments that may provide benefits other medications haven’t.
 You may want to talk to your doctor about clinical trials to find out what may be involved and if you might be eligible for one.

 It’s important to talk to your doctor about key aspects of your experience with eczema, such as: